Have you been wanting to know how to upcycle an armoire using chalk paint?

 I’m not sure what decade it came from but it is pretty simple on the outside.
 My kids keep calling it a refrigerator.

 Ha!
 I WISH my refrigerator was this cute!

 But here’s the deal.
 I have a lot going on in this bedroom.
 It’s a large room with great focal points.

 The bed is a great focal point, the fireplace is a great focapoint.
 I don’t need everything to steal the show, I needed a piece that would play a secondary role in the whole design scheme.

 I also have tall closet doors on the opposite end of the room in this light gray color.
 Good design should be repeating itself throughout the room so I needed something tall and simple.

 It was a given that I would be painting it the same light gray as the closet doors.

 The other thing that I really appreciate about this piece is that it does have a nice curved top.
-Looking throughout my room there’s a curve in my desk, almost kidney bean desk of a curve.
+Looking throughout my room there’s a curve in my desk (it almost looks like a kidney bean).

-There is a curve on my antique desk chair and the two upholstered chairs in the sitting area.
+There is a curve on my antique desk chair and curves in the two upholstered chairs in the sitting area.